MikkoPet/Cheatsh/chGit.md

 #### Git bisect
 when a bug has been introduced but its original commit is unknown, bisect allows to automate a binary process instead of linearly having to test back one by one.

-Linear process:
+Binary process:
+in a
+**0->1->2->3->4->5->6->7->CURRENT**
-in a 0->1->2->3->4->5->6->7->CURRENT  chain of commits where 0 is a known non-bugged version, running bisect will checkout the middle point of the commit history (in this case, commit4).
-Running tests, we can then tell bisect whether commit4 is GOOD (doesn't feature the bug/searchedfor feature) or BAD (contains it), meaning respectively the OG introduction commit is later or sooner in the chain.
+chain of commits where 0 is a known non-bugged version, running bisect will checkout the middle point of the commit history (in this case, commit4).
+Running tests, we can then tell bisect whether commit4 is _GOOD_ (doesn't feature the bug/searchedfor feature) or _BAD_ (contains it), meaning respectively the OG introduction commit is later or sooner in the chain.
-When GOOD, it'll then move to the middle point of the forward section, between 4-----CURRENT.
-When BAD, it'll move to the midpoint between 0--------4, respectively c6 and c2.
+When _GOOD_, it'll then move to the middle point of the forward section, between **4-----CURRENT**.
+When BAD, it'll move to the midpoint between **0--------4**, respectively c6 and c2.
 The process will repeat, until identifying which commit introduced the bug/searchedfor feature.

 ##### in practice:
 ```